South Korea minister says China indirectly retaliating against THAAD

-SEJONG, South Korea (Reuters) - China is suspected to be taking indirect action against South Korea's decision last year to deploy a U.S. anti-missile system, South Korea's finance minister said.
+SEJONG, South Korea, Jan 6 (Reuters) - China is suspected to be taking indirect action against South Korea's decision last year to deploy a U.S. anti-missile system, South Korea's finance minister said.

 China worries that the U.S. Terminal High Altitude Area Defence (THAAD) system's powerful radar can penetrate its territory and it has objected to the deployment.